 Although owning your own home is a wonderful luxury, for the most part, homeowner responsibilities can be a challenge.
 If there is nothing wrong with your property and you merely need to make some cosmetic changes to your living space, then you’re lucky.

 However, there could come a time when you will have to deal with more serious issues in your home and take on greater maintenance projects.
 Here are some tips on how to spot common home disasters and advice on how to deal with the problem.

 Probably one of the most common issues homeowners face is a problem with pests.
 Rats, mice, cockroaches, and termites are all common invaders of both residential and commercial properties.
 Signs there are uninvited guests in your home include droppings, holes in things like cardboard boxes or fabrics.
 Termites will also leave markings on wooden surfaces.

 To try and deal with the problem yourself, set traps (either humane or traditional traps) for rodents and make sure no food is left out on the sides for long periods.
 Keep the kitchen and the rest of the rooms clean and free from clutter.
-If your problem persists, you will need to call pest control to your home for a proper inspection and intensive treatment.
+If your problem persists, you will need to call a pest control company Cooroy or your city trusts for a proper inspection and intensive treatment.

 A damaged roof on your property could lead to serious damage and damp in other parts of your house.
 Loose tiles on the roof are another safety hazard as they could seriously injure or kill someone if they were to fall onto them as they walked by below.
 If you have noticed that a tile or two looks out of place on your roof, or you have been experiencing leaks and draughts, you must call out someone to look at it for you.
 These experts will be able to inspect the damage and advise you what to do next.
 If you’re experiencing any of these problems, try it now and call your nearest roofer.